DheerajAbhishek/ScribeSphere/README.md

-# Medium clone - complete full stack application
+# ScribeSphere - complete full stack application

 This clone is made with React, Node, Express, Typescript and MongoDB.